Reliable-Information-Lab-HEVS/ACL-2025-Low-perplexity-LLM-generated-sequences/README.md

 # HAIDI-Graphs

+This is my semester project@EPFL on AI Safety.

 Trying to find harmful content in the training data of LLMs by looking at their outputs.

 The code allows to run inference from models using the module `transformers`, and compute the perplexity of the output tokens.
 It can also generate visualization of the perplexity per token.